madoar/angular-archwizard/README.md

 The `<wizard-step></wizard-step>` environment is the wizard step environment.
 Every step that belongs to your wizard must be defined inside its own `<wizard-step></wizard-step>` environment.

-#### \[title\]
+#### \[stepTitle\]
-A wizard must contain a title, which is shown in the navigation bar of the wizard.
+A wizard step must contain a title, which is shown in the navigation bar of the wizard.
-The title of a step can be set by adding a `stepTitle` attribute to the step definition.
+The step title can be set by adding a `stepTitle` attribute to the step definition.

 #### \[navigationSymbol\]
 Sometimes it's useful to add a symbol in the center of the circle in the navigation bar, that belongs to the step.